Need 256 bit AES encryption? Use the Olympus DS 7000

 AES encryption, which stands for Advanced Encryption Standard, and is also known as Rijndael, is a National Institute of Standards and Technology (USA) specification for the encryption of electronic data.
 AES encryption is now an internationally accepted standard across the world.

-The ODMS software is available for a 30 day trial, and Pacific Transcription has the DS-7000 for hire and purchase.
+The ODMS software is available for a 30 day trial.

 Posted by: Catherine Byrne